 The Children's Court conducts permanent circuits in regional areas of New South Wales to allow specialist Children's Magistrates to deal with Children's Court matters in the Hunter, Riverina, Western, Northern Rivers and Mid North Coast regions.
-The Country Circuit Roster [PDF 141kB] details the standard sitting arrangements for those regions.
+The Children's Court circuit arrangements detail the standard sitting arrangements for those regions.
 Please note that week 1 commences from the first Monday of each month.

 New care applications filed at the nominated courts should be listed as soon as possible before the Local Court Magistrate or on a nominated list day before the Children's Magistrate, but only if that day is earlier than the matter could be listed before the Local Court Magistrate.
 After dealing with any application for interim orders Local Court Magistrates will ordinarily adjourn the matter to the day nominated as the list day before the specialist Children's Magistrate and thereafter the matter will be case managed and if necessary, heard by the specialist Children's Magistrate.